 Hiking up Observation Mountain

 makes for a long day, but is worth the effort.
 Expect 8-10 hours for the 22 km day hike, and 840 m of elevation gain.
-To hike to the toe of the Kaskawulsh glacier instead, expect about 3-4 hours, which allows for time to explore.
+To hike to the toe of the Kaskawulsh Glacier instead, expect about 3-4 hours, which allows for time to explore.

-After Bullion Creek, the trail disappears for a few hundred meters, but if you stay roughly in the center of the open area, you should come across it eventually.
+After Bullion Creek, the trail disappears for a few hundred meters, but if you stay roughly in the center of the open area, you should come across the trail eventually.
 2.3 kms after Bullion Creek you will come across some sand dunes.
 Camping is prohibited before Bullion Creek and is not recommended at the sand dunes either (it is a special preservation area).

-Around kilometer 16 you will come to an alluvial fan (a wide delta of rocks and boulders).
+Around kilometer 16 of the trail you will come to an alluvial fan (a wide creek delta of rocks and boulders).
 Follow the cairns (piles of rocks used as markers) to pick your way across the fan.
 Afterwards, you will encounter more marshy areas which you will again have to decide if you can walk through them or if you have to detour up into the trees.
 The detours always take longer, so if the marshes are not too wet, try and walk through them.

 After 20 kms you will leave the side of the river and follow a path into the trees.
 The path meanders up and down and will also climb steeply for a short while.
 The views will start to open up after a while and you can see the toe of the Kaskawulsh Glacier is getting much closer.
 It is 2.5 kms through the trees to the campsite.